Great photos make a great listing

 eBay allows you to upload 12 images for free so upload as many angles as you can.

 Before taking your photo, frame your product properly.
 Ensure the product is centred in the frame and takes up at least 80% of the space.
-This is to avoid the pinch-and-zoom gesture to help buyers see every detail clearly.

 Original packaging assures buyers that your item is new.
 So, if you are selling a new item, don’t remove any seals or tags.